Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 These four threats — mildew, wet rot, salt, UV — do not operate independently.
 They operate as a system, each enabling and accelerating the others.
 Salt keeps the canvas damp; damp enables mildew; mildew weakens fibres; weakened fibres are more susceptible to UV embrittlement; embrittled fibres allow more rapid moisture penetration; and around it goes.

 The implication is that addressing one factor in isolation gives you less than the arithmetic suggests.
 Rinsing away salt without treating for mildew leaves the cleaned canvas vulnerable.
 Treating for mildew without addressing UV exposure allows the surface to degrade until it can no longer hold a treatment effectively.
-A comprehensive approach — rinse, dry, treat, store correctly — addresses the whole system rather than individual points within it, and it is disproportionately more effective than any single intervention.
+A comprehensive approach — rinse, dry, treat, store correctly — addresses the whole system rather than individual points within it, and is disproportionately more effective than any single intervention.

 The treatments that work on this basis are in the notes that follow: the cutch, alum, and castile soap process for sail canvas, natural wax proofing for covers and general canvas, drying, storage, and mildew recovery for maintenance, and canvas repairs for when the enemies have already had a season or two of unrestricted access.
-The foundational chemistry — tannins and metal salt mordanting — is covered in the cutch and tannic acid and aluminium stearate notes, which are worth reading before the treatment sequence notes if the underlying mechanisms are unfamiliar.